tstangenberg/clojure-bee/README.md

 Clojure-bee
 ===========

-Clojure-bee is a set of packages turning Emacs in a Clojure development environment.
+Clojure-bee is a set of packages turning Emacs into a Clojure development environment.

 It has been tested on OSx and Linux but not Windows.